Google launches a tiny board that runs Gemma 3 locally

 Quick Take

-Google has launched the Coral Board, a compact single-board computer designed for on-device AI, capable of running Gemma 3 locally.
+Google has launched the Coral Board, a compact single-board computer designed for , capable of running Gemma 3 locally.
 This new hardware aims to enhance AI processing capabilities directly on devices, reducing reliance on cloud computing and improving response times for applications.
 The Coral Board is expected to benefit developers looking for efficient AI solutions in edge computing.

 Key Points